V-Rajasekar/bhagavad-gita/Chapter-2/Verse-60.md

 **Vishwamithra** a great sage.
 He tapped the Gayathri manthra in raw form and converted it to sound vibration which can be useful to mankind.

 **Kaushika** is the another name of Vishwamithra, his perseverence towards becoming a Brahma rishi was tremendous.
-He continued doing thapas repeatedly after loosing his power by got defeated by Kamathenu army, Guru Vasista, sending king trishula with his body to heaven, and then by helping a boy from
+He continued doing thapas repeatedly after loosing his power by got defeated by Kamathenu army, Guru Vasista, sending king trishula with his body to heaven, and then by helping a boy to protect him from fire.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAyMjI2Nzg3NCwtMTYyMTI3MzI4OCwtMT
+eyJoaXN0b3J5IjpbLTQ3MTUyMzIyMCwtMTYyMTI3MzI4OCwtMT
 E2MDUwMTczMCwxMTY1NDM5ODk4LDcyMTc0NjM2NiwtMTIzMDY4
 NjgxOCwtMzY2NjA2MDY0LDEyNzYyNjY5ODEsNDYwNDU2OTM2LC
 0xODg3NzQ5MjgxLC0xMjMxMDE2MjE3XX0=